mcpython4-coding/Documentation/mcpython/common/world/AbstractInterface.md

         function __iter__(self)

     class IChunk extends ABC

+        Abstract class for chunks
+        Belows follows an API description
+        This API is STABLE, its implementation should NOT change dramatically if not needed The following stuff MAY change in the near future:
+            - structure / existence of world-attribute
+            - structure / existence of positions_updated_since_last_save-attribute
+            - existence of entities attribute
+            - WIP of chunk_loaded_list attribute, together with add_chunk_load_ticket(...) and check_for_unload()

         function __init__(self)

+            variable self.positions_updated_since_last_save

+            variable self.entities

+            variable self.chunk_loaded_list
+                inner API list for ChunkLoadTickets [WIP]
+                todo: use something better...

+        function is_loaded(self) -> bool

+        function is_generated(self) -> bool

+        function is_visible(self) -> bool

         function add_chunk_load_ticket(self, ticket_type: ChunkLoadTicketType, data=None)

+            Chunk load ticket API
+            Adds a new ticket to the inner system for letting this chunk be loaded WIP
+            todo: add timestamp
+            todo: 16 lists are not good...
+            todo: add way to remove ticket
+            todo: save this to the save files

         function check_for_unload(self)

+            Helper function for checking if this chunk should get unloaded or not
+            todo: this is not optimal
+            todo: do we really need to do this every tick?
+            todo: 16 lists are bad!

         function get_dimension(self) -> "IDimension"

         function get_position(self) -> typing.Tuple[int, int]

         function get_maximum_y_coordinate_from_generation(self, x: int, z: int) -> int

+            Helper for finding the highest position in the chunk from generation
+            todo: migrate to special system for world generation attributes

         function exposed_faces(
                 self, position: typing.Tuple[int, int, int]
                 ) -> typing.Dict[mcpython.util.enums.EnumSide, bool]:

+            Helper for getting exposed faces of a block
+            todo: add iterating variant

         function is_position_blocked(self, position: typing.Tuple[float, float, float]) -> bool

+            Checks if the given position is not air

         function add_block(
                 self,